 The best hair care products with the benefits of Keratin

 Your hair doesn’t have to be entirely unruly to deserve the benefits that Keratin delivers.
 At-home keratin treatments, shampoos, conditioners and styling products can help you combat frizz and enjoy healthier, more manageable hair without the fuss or cost of an in-salon keratin treatment.
 We recommend:

 A keratin treatment is a temporary straightening process that transforms frizzy, unruly hair into straight, shiny, healthy hair.
 Using a high-temp flat iron, the keratin treatment is infused into hair, sealing the cuticle and repairing damage.
 Hair is stronger, smoother and more manageable.

 Nope.
 Keratin treatments are temporary, but results last about six weeks.
 (The more often you wash, the more quickly hair returns to normal.)

 Will it work for my hair?

-Keratin treatments are best for thick, curly, frizzy or coarse hair.
+Keratin treatments and products are best for thick, curly, frizzy or coarse hair.
 Because it actually repairs hair, keratin treatments are also good for damaged or chemically treated hair (colored, permed, relaxed, highlighted or bleached).
-Keratin treatments are not intended for fine, straight or thin hair.
-(Though, this hair type can enjoy the benefits of keratin by using keratin products rather than undergoing the treatment.)
+Keratin treatments are not intended for fine, straight or thin hair, but hair care products containing keratin are awesome for these hair types looking to repair damage, fight frizz, and protect strands.

 Does it damage hair?